Jupiter and Saturn

 The first spacecraft to observe Jupiter, as well as all the Galilean moons, was NASA's Pioneer 10 probe in 1973, followed by NASA's Pioneer 11 in 1974, and Voyager 1 and Voyager 2, both in 1979.
 All of these probes were on their way out of the Solar System.
 Pioneer 11 came closest to Jupiter, flying within 34,000 km, and Voyager 2 was furthest coming within 570,000 km.
 In 1990, NASA and the European Space Agency (ESA) launched Ulysses, which came within 400,000 km of Jupiter in 1992, and within 120 million km in 2004.
 NASA, the ESA, and the Italian Space Agency (ASI) launched the Cassini spacecraft in 1997, which passed within 10 million km of Jupiter on its way to Saturn.
-In 2006, NASA launched the New Horizons spacecraft which flew within 2 million km of Jupiter and passed all the Galilean moons, in 2007, while on its way to Pluto.
+In 2006, NASA launched the New Horizons spacecraft.
+New Horizons flew within 2 million km of Jupiter, and passed all the Galilean moons, in 2007, while on its way to Pluto.

 The only spacecraft to orbit Jupiter, so far, is NASA's Galileo spacecraft, launched in 1989.
 The Galileo orbiter went into orbit around Jupiter in 1995, after flying by all of the Galilean moons.
 It released an atmospheric probe, which lasted for just under an hour.
 The orbiter was deliberately steered into Jupiter and destroyed in 2003, to avoid it contaminating any moons that may harbour life.

 In 2011, NASA launched a new mission to Jupiter, Juno, which should arrive in 2016.
 The ESA plan to launch a mission to the Galilean moons in 2022, known as Jupiter Icy Moon Explorer (JUICE).
 The JUICE spacecraft arrive at Jupiter in 2030.
 It will then fly by Callisto and Europa, before orbiting Ganymede.
-Nasa also plan to launch a mission to the Galilean moons in the 2020s, and will focus on looking for evidence for life on Europa.
+NASA also plan to launch a mission to the Galilean moons in the 2020s, which will focus on looking for evidence for life on Europa.
+This is known as the Europa Multiple-Flyby Mission.